agency-quill/agency/documentation/responsive-grid.md

 In the static pattern the grid units hold their proportional widths as much as possible.
 It relies on cropping over wrapping to maintain the layout.
 This is the default pattern.

 ##### Half and quarter-width units
-Below `1012px` the half-width units wrap to two rows of full-width units.
+Below 1012px the half-width units wrap to two rows of full-width units.
 The quarter-width units wrap to two rows of half-width units.
-For view ports `1012px` and up the half and quarter-width units maintain their two-up and four-up layouts.
+For viewports 1012px and up the half and quarter-width units maintain their two-up and four-up layouts.

 ##### Third-width units
-Below `500px` the third-width units wrap to three rows of full-width units.
-For view ports `500px` and up the third-width units are three-up.
+Below 500px the third-width units wrap to three rows of full-width units.
+For viewports 500px and up the third-width units are three-up.

 #### Card-based pattern
 The card-based pattern is to support design elements like jump-to links and product cards that need to keep a consistent aspect ratio.
 They favor wrapping over cropping.